 Researchers made an OpenAI GPT-3 medical chatbot as an experiment.
 It told a mock patient to kill themselves

 We'd rather see Dr Nick, to be honest

-Anyone trying to use OpenAI’s powerful text-generating GPT-3 system to power chatbots to offer medical advice and help should go back to the drawing board, researchers have warned.
+Developers trying to use OpenAI's powerful text-generating GPT-3 system to build medical chatbots should go back to the drawing board, researchers have warned.

 For one thing, the artificial intelligence told a patient they should kill themselves during a mock session.